FINDING YOUR FUTURE HOME

 As graduates, we know the struggle of finding that house which is perfect for you and your group of friends.
 Sometimes it’s left too late, sometimes there’s one thing missing from the property.
 But we are confident that there will be something for you on University Cribs.

 This property guide has been created to help you through your first house viewing.
 It is a compilation of useful tips and tricks that we picked up throughout our time as students, without the confusing jargon…

-First things first; finding the right group of friends
+First things first; find the right group of friends

-One of your friends might be that person who thinks dishes are washed by the magical kitchen fairy!
-The other may have a habit of playing terrible music at 3am.
-Neither habits are ones you want to live with.
-It’s easy to cope with these habits, these are your friends and we all do annoying things.
-What you want to make sure is that you aren’t moving in with someone you aren’t comfortable around, or who you feel could cause tension in the house.
-At the end of the day, this is your home for a year, and you want to feel AT HOME when you’re there.
+Remember any of your friends could have terrible habits.
+One may think that their dishes are washed by a magical kitchen fairy!
+The other might have a habit of playing terrible music at 3am, always staying awake until the early hours.
+Someone else might think that smoking in the property is acceptable… None of these habits are ones you want to live with.
+It’s easy to cope with your mates bad habits, we all have annoying traits!
+Just make sure that you aren’t moving in with someone you’re uncomfortable around, or who you feel could cause tension in the house.
+At the end of the day you have to remember, this is your home for a whole year, you want to feel at home when you’re there.

 And if your friends ‘bad habits’ are a worry for you, give it time to see if you think you can handle them… Or, if they can handle yours!